 It is challenging to gain a large enough perspective to reflect on one’s own relationship dynamics and assess which of the elements are compromised.
 Even more challenging is taking the necessary steps to bring your relationship back to a satisfying track.
 In times like these, couples counseling can be extremely helpful in supporting partners to reflect on their relational dynamics and identify the steps needed to transform their relationship into one that is much more satisfying.

-If you need help working on some of the four elements of satisfying relationships, our couples counselors in Berkeley, San Francisco and Palo Alto can offer you the tools and support you need.
+If you need help working on some of the four elements of satisfying relationships, our couples counselors in Berkeley, San Francisco, Walnut Creek, and Palo Alto can offer you the tools and support you need.
 We also offer sliding scale options for people with need.